jsborjesson/jsborjesson.github.io/_posts/2020-01-30-setting-up-keycloak-on-aws.md

 When trying to set up a testing environment of [Keycloak](https://www.keycloak.org/) on AWS, I bounced between a bunch of different documentation, blog posts and guides setting it up.
 It was fairly frustrating as all of the guides I found either didn't cover all of what I wanted to do, were slightly outdated or didn't work in some minor way, or simply lead me down the wrong rabbit holes.
 I decided to document what worked for me in the end.

 This guide will cover setting up a _testing_ environment of Keycloak on an AWS EC2 instance, and setting up HTTPS for it.
-The Keycloak installation described here will not yield a production ready environment, however the instructions for setting up HTTPS should work for that scenario as well.
+The Keycloak installation described here will not yield a production ready environment, however the instructions for setting up HTTPS should be fairly similar.

 ## Installing Keycloak